gcalderone/GModelFit.jl/docs/src/builtincomp.md

 ## FCompv

 Just like `FComp`, also `FCompv` is a wrapper for a standard Julia function whose evaluation is performed using the function itself.
-However, `FCompv` parameters are stored in a vector, rather than being named ones.
+However, `FCompv` parameters are passed to the function as a single vector of floats.
 The `FCompv` constructors are defined as follows:

 ```julia
 FComp(funct::Function, guess::Vector{Float64})